Get Your Glow On With Can’t-Miss Deals from Walmart's Beauty Sale

-The Best Early Walmart Plus Week Beauty Deals: Save on Skincare, Makeup, Hair Care and More
+The Best Walmart Plus Week Beauty Deals: Save on Skincare, Makeup, Hair Care and More

-Walmart is overflowing with beauty deals ahead of Walmart Plus Week — another big savings event that falls during the same time as Amazon Prime Day.
-Walmart Plus Week is taking place beginning Tuesday, July 11 at 12 p.m.
-ET through Thursday, July 13 at 7 p.m.
+Walmart is overflowing with beauty deals during Walmart Plus Week — another big July savings event that falls during the same time as Amazon Prime Day.
+Walmart Plus Week began on Tuesday, July 11 at 12 p.m.
+ET and will go through Thursday, July 13 at 7 p.m.
 ET.
-However, for Walmart Plus members, exclusive deals start earlier on Monday, July 10.
+However, for Walmart members, exclusive deals started earlier on Monday, July 10.

-The early Walmart+ Week Beauty sale features hundreds of price cuts on trending brands and products across all areas of Walmart’s beauty department.
-With huge huge discounts on fragrances like Versace's Bright Crystal and year-round necessities like EltaMD sunscreen, you don't want to miss these savings.
+The Walmart+ Week Beauty sale features hundreds of price cuts on trending brands and products across all areas of Walmart’s beauty department that Walmart shoppers will love.
+With huge huge discounts on fragrances like Versace's Bright Crystal and year-round necessities like EltaMD sunscreen and Olaplex haircare, you don't want to miss these savings.

-Walmart's beauty sale includes brands like Burberry, Laneige, Peter Thomas Roth, Shark, Laura Geller and so many more to help you refresh your beauty routine.
-If you're not sure where to start your shopping, we've got you covered with the best discounts from all the early Walmart+ Week Beauty deals.
+Walmart's beauty sale includes brands like Sunday Riley, Burberry, Laneige, Peter Thomas Roth, Shark, Laura Geller and so many more to help you refresh your beauty routine.
+If you're not sure where to start your shopping, we've got you covered with the best discounts from all the Walmart+ Week Beauty deals, below.

 These revitalizing eye patches help hydrate, moisturize and improve the look of fine lines, crow's feet and under-eye darkness.